Klab-Berlin/Mevis/README.md

 Mevis
 =====

-A mesh visualizer for ngether
+Mevis is visualizer for [ngether](https://github.com/Klab-Berlin/ngether).

+It shows the frequency on spots / hubs and additional information about the usage.